 Eliminate Financial Worry In Retirement

-Don’t let money get in the way of a wonderful retirement.
+Don't let money get in the way of a wonderful retirement.
 Your investments should be a relatively worry-free tailwind that ensures you never have to return to the salt mines again.
-If you are starting to worry about your risk exposure, then dial down risk by raising more cash, CDs, or rebalancing more towards treasury bonds or top-rates muni bonds.
+If you are starting to worry about your risk exposure, then dial down risk.
+Raise more cash or rebalance more towards treasury bonds or top-rates muni bonds.

 Yes, it can get annoying if you underperform your respective benchmarks.
 But you've got to remember that you've already won the game.
 Every single dollar you make above the rate of inflation is gravy.
 During bull markets, you'll sometimes be able to return a greater amount from your investments than you would make at your job.

 The pain of losing money is always much worse than the joy of making money.
 If you've already got all the money you'll ever need, there simply is no point taking outsized risk.